GOP secures all elected statewide offices in Louisiana, after Republican victories Saturday

 The lengthy and ongoing replacement process was thrust into the national spotlight after allegations of bid-rigging and when conspiracy theorists, who support Trump's lies that the 2020 presidential election was stolen, inserted themselves into the conversation.

-Nancy Landry is a former state representative from Lafayette and has worked in the secretary of state’s office for four years.

-She will be Louisiana’s first woman elected as secretary of state.
-The first woman to hold the position was Alice Lee Grosjean, who was appointed in 1930 by then-Gov. Huey P. Long after then-Secretary of State James Bailey died suddenly of pneumonia.
+Landry is Louisiana’s first woman elected to secretary of state.
+The first female to hold the position was Alice Lee Grosjean, who was appointed in 1930 by then-Gov. Huey P. Long after then-Secretary of State James Bailey died suddenly of pneumonia.

-Saturday's ballot also included four proposed constitutional amendments, including extra property tax exemptions for first responders.
+Saturday's ballot also had four proposed constitutional amendments, including allowing local governing authorities to give an extra property tax exemption to first responders, which received voter approval.
 There also were various local government office races, Board of Elementary and Secondary Education seats and 20 runoffs in the Legislature.

 Credit: AP